sfc-gh-dwilczak/tutorials/docs/snowflake/api/chatgpt.md

         return completion.choices[0].message.content
     ';
     ```

 === ":octicons-image-16: Use"

     ```sql linenums="1"
-    select chatGPT('Can you tell me how amazing daniel's tutorials are?');
+    select api.functions.chatGPT('Can you tell me how amazing daniels tutorials are?');
     ```

 === ":octicons-image-16: Result"
-    TABLE
+    Yes, Daniels tutorials are incredibly informative, easy to follow, and thorough.
+He breaks down complex concepts into simple, easy-to-understand steps and provides clear explanations and examples.
+Whether you are a beginner or an advanced learner, Daniels tutorials are a valuable resource for learning and mastering new skills.
+Overall, they are truly amazing and highly recommended.